| ilissAfrica » Help & Tools » Open Access Guide for researchers in Africa |

 OAIster is a union catalog of digital resources not only on Africa.
 It provides access to these digital resources by "harvesting" their descriptive metadata (records) using OAI-PMH (the Open Archives Initiative Protocol for Metadata Harvesting). - Connecting-Africa, ASC Leiden

-It provides access to digital resources (full-text of publications) by "harvesting" their descriptive metadata (records) using OAI-PMH (the Open Archives Initiative Protocol for Metadata Harvesting) in about 55 institutional repositories. - Infothèque francophone
+It provides access to digital resources (full-text of publications) by "harvesting" their descriptive metadata (records) using OAI-PMH (the Open Archives Initiative Protocol for Metadata Harvesting) in about 95 institutional repositories. - Infothèque francophone

 A non-profit organization founded at Witten/Herdecke University in Germany; it aims at disseminating scientific content from Africa and to enhance the visibility and accessibility of African scholarly material on the Internet.
+Today they admit that these goals have not been achieved.

 Cheap or free access to databases and e-journals:

-- JSTOR Open Africa Initiative
+- JSTOR African Access Initiative

 Different Programmes, e.g. for the Enhancement of Research Information (PERI).
 INASP negotiates affordable, sustainable access Licences; Publishers provide low-price access to high-value content; Countrywide access available to not-for-profit Institutes; No cost at point of use; Access to over 11,000 full text journals; extensive bibliographic database information. - Health InterNetwork Access to Research Initiative (HINARI)